Jaisalmer Packages

 - Gatte ki Sabzi

-Chickpea flour dumplings cooked in a yogurt based curry, this is everyday home food in Rajasthan that most travellers only discover once they are here.
+Chickpea flour dumplings cooked in a yoghurt-based curry, this is everyday home food in Rajasthan that most travellers only discover once they are here.
 Simple in the way that only food with a long history tends to be.

 Do your research before picking a place to eat, because walking into any random food joint means you may miss out on the real taste of these dishes.

-Sunscreen, a hat, and a full water bottle is pretty much everything that you'll need for the dunes, and closed shoes work better than sandals on sand.
-Summers cross 40 degrees Celsius so keep outdoor time before 11 AM or after 4 PM.
-Carry cash to the camp as most vendors around Sam Sand Dunes do not have reliable card or UPI connectivity, and a light scarf handles dust, wind, and cold all at once.
+Sunscreen, a hat, and a full water bottle cover most of what you need for the dunes, and closed shoes work better than sandals on sand.
+Summers cross 40 degrees Celsius, so keep outdoor time before 11 AM or after 4 PM.
+Carry cash to the camp, as most vendors around Sam Sand Dunes do not have reliable card or UPI connectivity, and a light scarf handles dust, wind, and cold all at once.

 Travel Updates and Safety Information for Jaisalmer